kaimrdth/MJO-Tools/scripts/compliance-reports/README.md

 ✅ **Error Handling** - Robust logging and error recovery mechanisms
 ✅ **Extensible Design** - Easy to modify for changing requirements

+## Quick Start

+1. **Setup**: Configure sheet IDs and email mappings in the respective component folders
+2. **Menu Access**: Open your Google Sheet to access the "🛠️ Compliance Tools" menu
+3. **Workflow**: Use the tools in sequence - pull dates, generate reports, send emails
+4. **Monitoring**: Check logs and progress through the built-in tracking system

 ## Usage Notes

 - The system is designed to work with existing Google Sheets and Drive infrastructure